mounta11n/paste/README.md

 - `pbkdf2Iterations` = key derivation algorithm iteration, the higher the better, but 100000 should be enough
 - `cmdUploadDefaultDurationMinute` = default file duration if you upload file through curl if duration is not specified

-You can modify CPU/memory usage by calculating the memory usage / sec with `streamSizeLimitKB * (1000/streamThrottleMS)`, the default setting can handle 40 MB of data on file upload, download, encryption & decryption / second, you can tune this down if needed
+You can modify CPU/memory usage by calculating the memory usage / sec with `streamSizeLimitKB * (1000/streamThrottleMS)`, the default setting can handle 40 MB of data/second on file upload, download, encryption & decryption / second, you can tune this down if needed

 # Curl upload ⬆️
 `curl -F "file=@main.go" -F "duration=10" -F "pass=123" -F "burn=true" yoursite.com`